 Nutrition, in particular, is an emotionally-charged topic.
 Case in point: if you want to aggravate me, tell my diabetic patients that they need to eat carbs.

-Knowing that my diabetic patients will inevitably be confronted with polar-opposite dietary advice from what I have told them, I preemptively alert them to what is bound to happen before they are seen by the cardiologist, dietitian, cardiac educator, or whomever.
+Knowing that my diabetic patients will inevitably be confronted with polar-opposite dietary advice from what I have told them, I preemptively alert them to what is bound to happen before they are seen by the cardiologist, dietitian, diabetic educator, or whomever.
 I explain what dietary advice they will likely hear (very predictable) and why, in contrast, my advice makes more sense for them in a particular situation.

 Patients are free to make their own judgments, and I certainly encourage them to do their own research and ask whatever questions they might have.
 There is an abundance of information available to anyone with internet access; one just needs to be able to sort out the snake oil salesmen from the well-intentioned, reputable sources.